Book of Job: In music, art, literature, and film

 The Book of Job has been deeply influential in Western culture, to such an extent that no list could be more than representative.
 Musical settings from Job include Orlande de Lassus's 1565 cycle of motets, the Sacrae Lectiones Novem ex Propheta Iob, and George Frideric Handel's use of Job 19:25 ("I know that my redeemer liveth") as an aria in his 1741 oratorio Messiah.

 Modern works based on the book include Ralph Vaughan Williams's Job: A Masque for Dancing; French composer Darius Milhaud's Cantata From Job; and Joseph Stein's Broadway interpretation Fiddler on the Roof, based on the Tevye the Dairyman stories by Sholem Aleichem.
 Neil Simon wrote God's Favorite, which is a modern retelling of the Book of Job.
 Breughel and Georges de La Tour depicted Job visited by his wife.
 William Blake produced an entire cycle of illustrations for the book.
 It was adapted for Australian radio in 1939.

+Strong parallels between the Book of Job and the novel The Trial by Franz Kafka have been pointed out by many people.
+Some scholars think Kafka deliberately based The Trial on the Book of Job.

 Archibald MacLeish's drama JB, one of the most prominent uses of the Book of Job in modern literature, was awarded the Pulitzer Prize in 1959.
 Verses from the Book of Job figure prominently in the plot of the film Mission: Impossible (1996).
 Job's influence can also be seen in the Coen brothers' 2009 film, A Serious Man, which was nominated for two Academy Awards.

 Terrence Malick's 2011 film The Tree of Life, which won the Palme d'Or, is heavily influenced by the themes of the Book of Job, with the film starting with a quote from the beginning of God's speech to Job.

 The Russian film Leviathan also draws themes from the Book of Job.